-Internal Audit of Real Estate Company in UAE
+Internal Audit for Real Estate Industries in UAE

 The market for real estate businesses in the United Arab Emirates is constantly shifting, and the arrival of risks associated with property management, fraud can threaten a company’s financial performance.
 Disjointed activities, weak internal controls, insufficient process design implementation, reporting mistakes, and uneven financial reporting are among the issues that real estate organizations face.